-During the patrol, one of the drug detection dogs approached T and indicated to police that he may be in possession of a prohibited drug, following which 0.7grams of the drug Ketamine was found in T’s wallet.
+During the patrol, one of the drug detection dogs approached Tim* and indicated to police that he may be in possession of a prohibited drug.
+Subsequently, 0.7 grams of Ketamine were found in Tim’s wallet.

-On the advice of his drug offence lawyer, T plead guilty to being in possession of a prohibited drug per s 10(1) of the Drug Misuse and Trafficking Act.
+On the advice of his drug offence lawyer, Tim pleaded guilty to being in possession of a prohibited drug per s 10(1) of the Drug Misuse and Trafficking Act.

 Given the small quantity of Ketamine that was found, clean criminal record and excellent testimonials, it was concluded that imposing a conviction would be unnecesasry.

 As a result, Tim received a s 10(b) good behaviour bond for a period of 2 years with no conviction recorded.

 * Names have been changed for client confidentiality